cslarsen/csl.name/README.md

 static site.
 When publishing, the makefile will compress and minify everything before rsyncing.

-The `make dist` target scores very high on Google's PageSpeed index for both mobile and desktop.
-You need to install several tools to make it work.
+The `make -j dist` target scores very high on Google's PageSpeed index for both mobile and desktop.
+You need to install several tools to make it work — see in the Makefile.

 Prerequisites
 -------------